Rotorua Mountain Biking - The Whakarewarewa Forest is home for Rotorua bikers.

 As part of their service, bike mechanics are available to do minor repairs and adjustments and there is also a store for things you may have forgotten to bring along such as pumps, helmets etc.

-There are ½ day and full day tours with pickups from your accommodation or the CBD.
+Pickups can be arranged from your accommodation or the CBD.
 The cost includes the pickup/dropoffs, a hard tail bike (whatever that is), and is suitable for 8yrs up.

 There are all sorts of mountain bike tracks, forestry roads and trails out in the forest with weird and wonderful names.